Trump, at Texas rally, backs Cruz, slams Democrats for 'assault on the sovereignty' of US

 “A globalist is a person that wants the globe to do well, frankly, not caring about our country so much,” Trump said.
 “We can’t have that.
 You know, they have a word — it sort of became old-fashioned — it’s called a nationalist.

 “We’re not supposed to use that world.
 You know what I am?
 I’m a nationalist, OK?
-I’m a nationalist," he said to chants of "USA."
+I’m a nationalist," he said to chants of "USA!"

-Trump often railed against the Democrats during the rally, which lasted in total close to two hours.
+Trump often railed against the Democrats during the rally, which lasted around two hours.

 A so-called “blue wave” of potential Democrat victories, he said, “is being dissipated a little bit.”